crs4/life_monitor/restish-cli.md

 Assuming you're using Restish from your computer, configure the new client as follows (make sure you include the trailing slash in the URIs):

-* Client name: whatever you like
+* Client name: whatever you like, e.g., RestishClient.
 * Client URI: `http://localhost:8484/`
 * Client Redirect URIs: `http://localhost:8484/`
 * Allowed scopes: add them all, or be more selective according to your needs